dealfonso/bashc/README.md

 - `bashc.arrayze_cmd`: creates an array of parameters from a commandline string.
 - `bashc.lines_to_array`: converts a set of lines to an array.
 - `bashc.cleanfile`: removes blank lines, bash-like comments, trailing and leading spaces from a string.
+- `bashc.dump_in_lines`: dumps the list of parameters and prepends its position.
+- `bashc.dump_vars`: dumps the value of the variables passed as parameters.
+- `bashc.expand_ranges`: expand ranges in strings such as `myrange[0-2]` into `myrange0, myrange1, myrange2` (it also support ranges of characters and reverse order).